 Our weekend headquarters and vendor village will be located at the Kane Creek Campground (1005 Kane Creek Blvd, Moab, UT 84532), on the banks of the mighty Colorado River.
 Meet us here early to register and check in for the weekend.

 Local author and climbing aficionado, Crusher Bartlett gives a slide show of decades of climbing in the area.
 Crusher will again re-define the standard and history of the region.
-Some other local legends are also known to make guest appearances… so be ready for anything!
+You’ll also get to hear from the incredibly accomplished BD athlete and pro climber Chris Schulte.
 Before the show be sure to peruse the vendor village where our rad sponsors will be set up with games and giveaways.

 The purchase of raffle tickets helps to fund the Live Your Dream grant program, sending climbers like you all over the world!
 Buy tickets, win cool stuff, and help someone live their climbing dream!

 SATURDAY, OCTOBER 27th